 - It may be due to abnormal hormonal influences

-Risks of an undescended testicle
+Risks of an Undescended Testicle

 Undescended testicles exhibit diminished growth and function.
-Another risk of an undescended testicle is that it can twist which can cause damage to or loss of the testicle.
+Another risk of an undescended testicle is that it can twist, which can cause damage to or loss of the testicle.
 Generally, an undescended testicle raises the risk of infertility and testicular cancer later in life.
 Often, undescended testicles are associated with inguinal hernias since the path that the testicle takes to the scrotum is the site of most inguinal hernias.

 The goal of surgery is to place the undescended testicle into the scrotum.
 If the child’s testicle has not descended by age 6 months, it is unlikely to descend.
-Surgical treatment for an undescended testicle is usually recommended before age 1 and any companion hernia can be repaired at the same time.
+Surgical treatment for an undescended testicle is usually recommended before age 1, and any companion hernia can be repaired at the same time.

+Early undescended testicle treatment reduces the risk of future problems.
 Results from surgery depend on the condition of the testicle.
 Most often, the testicle develops normally in the scrotum.
-But if the testicle is abnormal it may never grow properly.
+But if the testicle is abnormal, it may never grow properly.
 The further the testicle is from the scrotum, the more likely that growth and function are affected.

-In Chattanooga, Tennessee, Alabama and northern Georgia, UT Urology pediatric urologists can help your child.
+In Chattanooga, Tennessee, Alabama and Northern Georgia, UT Urology pediatric urologists can help your child.
 They are world-class, board certified surgeons who regularly perform surgical procedures to repair hernias, hydroceles and undescended testes on babies and children.